Growing Tomatoes Indoors

 Medium: Tomatoes are a bit tricky to grow indoors, but this largely comes from their high light requirements.

 Nothing quite brings a garden together like a big, healthy tomato plant.
 While one of the most popular outdoor plants, growing tomatoes indoors is seen by many as daunting and difficult.
-That view is unfortunate as the strict requirements for light and temperature that tomatoes need means their outdoor growing season is limited.
+That view is unfortunate as the strict requirements for light and temperature mean their outdoor growing season is limited.
+Growing tomatoes indoors lets us greatly extend the growing season and harvest more of this delicious fruit.
 Today we hope to answer some common questions and show you it’s definitely possible to start growing tomatoes indoors.

 Setting Expectations